1. Executive Summary

 3.2 Organizational Impact

-This section describes how the proposed project will modify or affect the organizational processes, tools, hardware, and/or software.
+This section of our template describes how the proposed project will modify or affect the organizational processes, tools, hardware, and/or software.
 It should also explain any new roles which would be created or how existing roles may change as a result of the project.

 The WP Project will impact Smith Consulting in several ways.
 The following provides a high-level explanation of how the organization, tools, processes, and roles and responsibilities will be affected as a result of the WP Project implementation: